Deep Learning for Genomics: A Concise Overview: Challenges and Opportunities

 \subsubsection{Various Data Types}

 Intuitively, integrating diverse types of data as discriminating features will lead to more predictive power of the models.
-For example, \citet[PEDLA]{liu2016pedla} trained their model on nine types of data to identify enhancers, including chromatin accessibility (DNase-sseq), TFs and cofactors (ChIP-seq), histone modifications (ChIP-seq), transcription (RNA-Seq), DNA methylation (RRBS), sequence signatures, evolutionary conservation, CpG islands, and occupancy of TFBSs, resulting in better model performance in terms of multiple metrics compared with existing popular methods. \cite[DeepCpG]{DeepCpG2017Angermueller} predicted single-cell DNA methylation states by two disparate sub-networks designed accordingly for CpG sites and DNA sequences.
+For example, \citet[PEDLA]{liu2016pedla} trained their model on nine types of data to identify enhancers, including chromatin accessibility (DNase-sseq), TFs and cofactors (ChIP-seq), histone modifications (ChIP-seq), transcription (RNA-Seq), DNA methylation (RRBS), sequence signatures, evolutionary conservation, CpG islands, and occupancy of TFBSs, resulting in better model performance in terms of multiple metrics compared with existing popular methods. \citet[DeepCpG]{DeepCpG2017Angermueller} predicted single-cell DNA methylation states by two disparate sub-networks designed accordingly for CpG sites and DNA sequences.

-It pays off to manage to utilize the data of multiple views; though merging the information from various data sources challenge the models that could well integrate them, this effort might provide more information with great chance.
-More discussions of encompassing diverse data sources can refer to multi-view learning in Section~\ref{sub-sec:multi-modal}.
+It pays off to manage to utilize the data of multiple views; though merging the information from various data sources challenges the models that could well integrate them, this effort might provide more information with a great chance. \hx{A review of data representations in genomics, transcriptomics, proteomics, metabolomics and epigenomics for computer scientists can be found in \citet{tsimenidis_omics_2022}, in which the format, type, and encoding of data from these disciplines are presented, together with their common feature extraction techniques.} For more discussions on encompassing diverse data sources, we refer to multi-view learning in Section~\ref{sub-sec:multi-modal}.